apsteinmetz/wfmu_shiny/WFMU_Explorer/about.md

 The end result is an reasonably accurate but incomplete record of all the playlists available at WFMU.ORG as of July 2017.
 The code used for scraping,cleaning and analyzing is available at https://github.com/apsteinmetz/wfmu.

 Thanks to station manager, Ken Freedman, for giving me permission to scrape the site.

+wfmu.org is powered by KenzoDB ( http://kenzodb.com ) from Ken Garson Systems.
+Nice!

+This site is powered by Shiny by RStudio (https://www.rstudio.com/) and written in the R data science lanugage.

 WFMU is listener supported!
 [PLEDGE HERE!](https://pledge.wfmu.org/donate?step=landing)